CS4013-Software-Development-Project/UL-Timetable/README.md

 # UL-Timetable Project

-This is a brief description of our project.
+This is our submission to the group project for CS4013.

 ## Installation

-Download and install from the Releases tab.
+Download and install the JAR from the Releases tab.

 ## Usage Instructions

-Start the program and run the `import` task.
-This will load all defaults from the provided CSV files.
+Start the program and login.

+Default admin account is
+Username: `root`
+Password: `root`

+If you would like to log in as a Student or Lecturer, simply use the correct username.
+For example,
+Username: `Michael` (case-sensitive)
+Password: `welcome`

 Next, try the `main.java.view` command to display your default timetable.